0n0w1c/Foundations/readme.md

 Limitations:
 If the startup setting "Foundation required for stone furnaces" is disabled, stone furnaces will not be upgradable via the upgrade planner.
+May not be compatible with mods that construct entities on character creation (cut sceens), unless support has been added.

 Fork of [Buildings require foundation v0.1.1](https://mods.factorio.com/mod/buildings-require-foundation)
 Authored by Subjectd_31415 under the GNU GPL3